afids/afids-protocol-old/content/docs/afids_protocol/nhp_protocol.md

 **Description:** R inferior AM temporal horn <br>
 **Acronym:** RIAMTH

-* Jump to center of AC.
-Scrolling posterior while monitoring sagittal view, place pointer in the CSF in between AC and the Thalamus.
-Verify in the axial view that the point is in center of the CSF in that view.
-* While monitoring the coronal view, scroll laterally until the sagitall intersection reaches ventricle under the amygdaloid nuclei.
+* In the coronal view, the inferior AM temporal horn is located inferior to the amygdala.
+* In the axial view, it is bounded anteriorly by the amygdala and posteriorly by the hippocampus.
+* In the sagittal view, it is bounded posteriorly by the hippocampal head and amygdala.
 The ventricle should appear in the sagittal view as a small opening at this point.
 * Verify that the fiducial is place at the junction of the ventricle-grey matter in the axial view.

 <a href="../img/nhp/25_RIAMTH.png" target="_blank">![](../img/nhp/25_RIAMTH.png)</a>